nevanscott/uxui0818/_homework/interaction-design/sketch-practice.md

 ---
 title: Sketch Practice
-assigned: Aug 29, 2018
+assigned: Aug 30, 2018
-due: Aug 30, 2018
+due: Aug 31, 2018
 ---

 Now that you've reviewed some Sketch basics and gotten practice with tracing, we are going to stretch your skills even further.
+We'll have some time in class during the afternoon to get a jumpstart on this.

  **Upload your final Sketch files** [to the Google Drive](https://drive.google.com/drive/u/1/folders/1OJWSXlXKHCHchXesu9GJhFflCIS-RvV0) in the "Completed Work" folder.